ShadowRao/Codefury/README.md

     Explore the different features, including beautiful images, soothing music, and articles to read.
     Install the provided browser extension to track your time spent on various tabs.
     Log in to access your personalized dashboard and view your screen time statistics.

+### Acknowledgments

+We would like to thank the open-source community for their invaluable contributions and support in making Euphoria possible.
+We are committed to creating a positive and relaxing online environment for users around the world.
+Thank you for using Euphoria!
+We hope you find it helpful in enhancing your well-being and managing your screen time.